Current Graduate Student Resources

 Diplomas

-Diplomas are ordered from an off-campus printer and mailed by the Office of the University Registrar (OUR), not Graduate Studies or the Graduate Group in Biostatistics.
+Diplomas are ordered from an off-campus printer and mailed by the Office of the University Registrar (OUR), not Graduate Studies or the department of Statistics.
 You must submit a diploma mailing address using OUR's webform or PDF form before OUR will mail your diploma.
 When you provide your address, be sure to use a mailing address that you will have access to for several months to a year after graduation (international students may want to provide an address in their home country).
 For more information about ordering diplomas (including shipping and tracking options), please visit:

 • I Graduated, Now What?!